defaultbeep/use-vali/README.md

 ```

-3. Create a form component that uses `useFormState` to wrap your server action and `useVali` to manage the client state
+4. Create a form component that uses `useFormState` to wrap your server action and `useVali` to bind and manage the client state

 ```tsx
 // components/LoginForm/LoginForm.tsx